Music of North Dakota: Classical music

 In addition to popular music, classical music and jazz are common across the state.
+Independent jazz bands are rare, but there are many school programs for music.
+The International Music Camp is also located on the border between North Dakota and Manitoba.

 Many of North Dakota's universities have great music programs; the choir program at Jamestown College and the instrumental music programs at the University of Mary and the University of North Dakota are particularly notable.

 Concert orchestras operate in Bismarck, Fargo, Grand Forks, and Minot.
 Of these, the Fargo-Moorhead Symphony Orchestra is the largest, while the Greater Grand Forks Symphony Orchestra is the oldest.

 Many opera groups exist in the state.
 Two of the larger ones include the Fargo-Moorhead Opera Company and The Western Plains Opera Company of Minot, each of which stage two-three performances a season.

 Choral music organizations include the Grand Forks Master Chorale, the Fargo Chamber Chorale, and the Nodakords, Heritage Singers, and Voices of Note, all of Minot.

 International Music Camp, a summer camp providing intensive instruction in music and fine arts, is held each summer at the International Peace Garden.